DA files motion to hold Walmart shooter with no bond under Aniah's Law - NewsBreak

 WALA-TV FOX10

+MOBILE, Ala.
+(WALA) - A homeless man was booked into Mobile County Metro Jail Friday afternoon after an emergency medical technician was attacked while trying to help him, according to authorities.
+Police said they went to a McDonald’s on Springdale Boulevard and found that an EMT attempted to help 49-year-old...

+20-time convicted Pensacola felon allegedly found with 105 grams of fentanyl, guns: Escambia Co.
+Sheriff

-PENSACOLA, Fla.
-(WALA) - A 32-year-old Pensacola man is in the Escambia County Jail facing a number of charges, including drug trafficking and aggravated battery on a law enforcement officer.
-Marcus Flintroy is charged with two counts of aggravated battery on a law enforcement officer, two counts of possession of...
+ESCAMBIA COUNTY, Fla.
+(WKRG) — A 20-time convicted Pensacola felon is behind bars after he was allegedly found with 105 grams of fentanyl, a fentanyl pill press and guns.
+Marcus Flintroy, 32, was charged with two counts of aggravated battery on a law enforcement officer, two counts of possession of a firearm by a convicted […]

 Medical overlay to come to Daphne, residents skeptical